I have produced a new textile work, The Burden (2017), that reflects on how stress and trauma, such as domestic abuse, can impact on women’s health.

 “Sometimes physical symptoms are the manifestation of psychological distress,” says Dr Cope.
 “Unnecessary and unhelpful over investigation fuels further anxiety.
 We believe that current mental health services are not sufficiently well funded to address the needs of this group.
 They often don’t meet the threshold to be accepted by services for treatment until they reach crisis, which is poor.”
 A liaison psychiatrist now works with the practice to help develop an approach that moves from focusing on a patient’s symptoms to one that begins to address a patient’s whole wellbeing.

-The Burden of My Anxieties’ has been the expression of my pain and at the same time my therapy.
+The Burden has been the expression of my pain and at the same time my therapy.
 I feel the burden of my own anxieties but the suffering I have felt when I have been in crisis is a commonly shared experience, and research such as Dr Cope’s project clearly points to this.
 With this work I want to say to other women who are struggling – you are not alone in feeling this way.

 Joy C Martindale (2017)